 In the Justin Martyr interview (100-165 AD) by a magistrate (sometimes called a Judge) we catch sight of a house church and gain some intriguing insight into the Christian life in the Early Church.
-Justin Martyr was an early Christian apologist, born in Samaria who moved to Rome.
-This interview was part of a translation by Marcus Dods (1834-1909) who was a Scottish divine and eminent Biblical scholar on the "Anti-Nicene Fathers."✞
+Justin Martyr is an early Christian apologist, born in Samaria who moves to Rome.
+This interview is part of a translation by Marcus Dods (1834-1909) a Scottish divine and eminent Biblical scholar on the "Anti-Nicene Fathers."✞

-The interview went like this.
+The interview goes like this.
 Judge: 'Where do you have your meetings?'

 Justin: 'Wherever we can.
 Our God fills heaven and earth, and is worshipped everywhere.'

 Justin: 'I live upstairs in the house of Martin, close to the Timiotinian Bath.
 And if anyone wished to come to me there, I passed on to him the true doctrine.'✞